Norway Packing List

 When you’re wearing mostly the same boots, jacket and pants, a colorful scarf can make your outfits stand out :)

-Just in case your hotel has a sauna!
+Pack a swimsuit, just in case your hotel has a sauna!

 16. Lonely Planet Norway